 The high population density of New York City creates more trash

-New York City is known for its population density, with millions of people living and working in a relatively small area.
+New York City’ is known for it’ss population density, millions of people living and working in a relatively small area, but is that enough?

-While population density can be a great thing, it can also create problems, especially when it comes to garbage.
+While population density can be a great thing, it also creates problems, especially when it comes to garbage.
 With more people living in close quarters, there is simply more garbage being generated – from food and beverage containers to furniture, electronics and appliances.

 Not only is this an eyesore, but the additional trash also increases landfill requirements and pollution levels.